CallumNunesVaz/piCopter/README.md

 Author: Callum Nunes-Vaz

 Current Problems:
- * Magnetomer returns all zero values, appears to succeffully communicate and show up on i2c line through mpu9150
+ * Magnetomerwill not update values, appears to succeffully communicate and show up on i2c line through mpu9150 but this is suspected to be untrue
  * Some BCM2835 pin functions cause CPU hangs, must find and test alternative method. see init_PinDir() for commented out code.

 Current Checklist: